avakkachen/maas-analytics-android-sdk/README.md

 MaaSCore.jar
 ```

-MaaS Analytics depends on MaaSCore.jar which is available here: https://github.com/phunware/maas-core-android-sdk
+MaaS Analytics depends on MaaSCore.jar, which is available here: https://github.com/phunware/maas-core-android-sdk

 It's recommended that you add the MaaS libraries to the 'libs' directory.
 This directory should contain MaaSCore.jar
-and MaaSAnalytics.jar as well as any other MaaS libraries that you are using.
+and MaaSAnalytics.jar, as well as any other MaaS libraries that you are using.

 Update your `AndroidManifest.xml` to include the following permissions: